Asset Management Service¶

 The API divides the functions into categories, for each category you can use a different controller.
 This section describes the controllers:

-An aspect type is a template for creating multiple aspects with the same variables.
-They can be used in asset types.
+An Aspect Type is a template for creating multiple aspects with the same variables.
+Aspects are a data modeling mechanism for assets.
+Aspects group related data points based on their logical association.
+An aspect can consist of several variables.
 You can configure, read or delete your aspect types.
 An aspect type is accessed by its ID.
 There are predefined aspect types which are available for all users, but cannot be modified or deleted.

-An asset type is a template for creating multiple assets with the same variables.
+An Asset Type is a pre-configured template for creating multiple assets with the same variables.
+Assets take on the properties of the type on which they are based.
+Within the type, you can define which aspects are integrated into the template.
+You can use a type in various assets and built several interconections between a type and assets.
 You can configure, read or delete your types.
 An asset type is accessed by its ID.
 Asset Type consists of Variables and Aspects.
 The Variables defined on an asset type cannot be used for data ingestion so they are called as Static Variables.
 The Variables and Aspects are also inherited from parent Asset Types.

 The Asset Management Service provides basic asset types for users.
 These are predefined asset types, which are available for all users, but cannot be modified or deleted.
 The available basic asset types are documented in the References for Basic Types.